Shōtenrō Taishi: Retirement from sumo

 He acquired Japanese citizenship on August 18, 2017, and took the naturalized Japanese name of Matsudaira Shō.
 Japanese citizenship is a requirement for staying in the Japan Sumo Association as an elder, and with 25 tournaments fought in the top division he was eligible to coach after his retirement from active competition.

 Shōtenrō sat out the July 2017 tournament, and was relegated to sandanme.
 It was disclosed on October 31 that he had been diagnosed with cancer during a health check-up prior to that tournament.
 At the meeting of the 70 sekitori held that day, all agreed to give Shōtenrō a cash donation as a mark of support.
 On December 28, 2017, Shōtenrō announced his retirement.
 He had spent 100 tournaments on the banzuke with a final career record of 494 wins against 484 losses, with a top division record of 164–196.

 Shōtenrō has remained in sumo as a coach, originally under the elder name of Kasugayama Oyakata owned by Ikioi.
 In July 2019 he switched to the Kitajin elder name owned by Endō.
 In June 2022 he changed his elder name to Nishikijima; the name became vacant in June of the previous year following the resignation of former ōzeki Asashio.
+In May 2025, he changed his elder name again, acquiring the name Dekiyama.